mshanemc/audiarmy/README.md

-# #TheAudiArmy App is for tracking A Race Teams Cars, Drivers, and Sponsors
+# #TheAudiArmy App is for tracking A Race Team's Cars, Drivers, and Sponsors

 ## Determine your Data Model